leshless/feedr/README.md

 ## 🌐Get all the news in one app!
 ### Feedr is a compact CLI app written on Go
-#### - Grab the latest updates from the news channels straight into your linux terminal
+ - **Grab the latest updates from the news channels straight into your linux terminal**
-#### - Manage your feed by setting up the list of allowed RSS hosts
+ - **Manage your feed by setting up the list of allowed RSS hosts**
-#### - Setup the Feedr config to always stay tuned
+ - **Setup the Feedr config to always stay tuned**

 ## ⚙️Installation (Linux)
 ### 1. Clone this repo: